iampartho/Alzheimers-Stall-Catchers/README.md

 The repository encapsulates the work of all the team members during the competition.
 The subdirectories contaiin all the major works towards the final submission.

- - <a href="">Dataset Visualization and Processing</a> contains code for visualizing the given dataset (video, images with ROI(region of interest) extracted, point cloud of blood vessels, grayscale ROI frame extraction, point cloud extraction)
+ - <a href="https://github.com/ClockWorkKid/Alzheimers-Stall-Catchers/tree/master/Dataset%20Visualization%20and%20Processing">Dataset Visualization and Processing</a> contains code for visualizing the given dataset (video, images with ROI(region of interest) extracted, point cloud of blood vessels, grayscale ROI frame extraction, point cloud extraction)
- - <a href="">Image Based Approach</a> contains classification scheme based on image frames extracted from each sample video ROI.
+ - <a href="https://github.com/ClockWorkKid/Alzheimers-Stall-Catchers/tree/master/Image%20Based%20Approach">Image Based Approach</a> contains classification scheme based on image frames extracted from each sample video ROI.
- - <a href="">Point Cloud Based Approach</a> contains classification scheme based on point cloud of the given blood vessels present in sample videos.
+ - <a href="https://github.com/ClockWorkKid/Alzheimers-Stall-Catchers/tree/master/Point%20Cloud%20Based%20Approach">Point Cloud Based Approach</a> contains classification scheme based on point cloud of the given blood vessels present in sample videos.
- - <a href="">Final Ensemble of Models</a> contains the ensemble scheme of the best models from the previously mentioned two approaches.
+ - <a href="https://github.com/ClockWorkKid/Alzheimers-Stall-Catchers/tree/master/Final%20Ensemble%20of%20Models">Final Ensemble of Models</a> contains the ensemble scheme of the best models from the previously mentioned two approaches.
- - <a href="">Other Approaches</a> contains solution approaches tried during the competition that did not perform expectedly, but has been included in the repository for future reference.
+ - <a href="https://github.com/ClockWorkKid/Alzheimers-Stall-Catchers/tree/master/Other%20Approaches">Other Approaches</a> contains solution approaches tried during the competition that did not perform expectedly, but has been included in the repository for future reference.

 # References